 Exploring NFT roadmaps and utilities

 A year ago, a JPG file sold for $69 million.
 A tweet sold for $2.9 million.
 A cat gif sold for $690,000.
 And suddenly, everyone was talking about cryptocurrency and non-fungible tokens, or NFTs, unique assets that provide proof of ownership for digital files.
-In mere months, the market for NFTs has exploded, with more developers, creators, artists, and photographers entering the space.
+In mere months, the for NFTs has exploded, with more developers, creators, artists, and photographers entering the space.
 In that time, the market has also matured.

 What’s an NFT roadmap?